 Sword of Elysium: The following is the personal account of Ron Jones, who led a daring experiment that ultimately demonstrated the effectiveness of well-intended authoritarian leadership, yet he was too afraid to follow through to the end due to his democratic indoctrination.
-Like an escaped prisoner from Plato’s Cave, the Sun seems so unreal when during your whole life all you’ve seen were candlelight and shadows.
+Like an escaped prisoner from Plato’s Cave, the Sun seems so unreal when during your whole life all you’ve seen have just been candlelight and shadows.

 Aryanists can use this to study the mechanics of movement building and organization as seen outside of the Third Reich.
 The case here rather neatly outlines some basic moves, the steps needed to take them, and a shows a good place to apply them: a school.
 After all, the NSDAP is made infamous for, among others, its startling success in being proactively embraced by the young people of its time.
 Far more so than any other revolutionary movement anywhere else.
 This has since been twisted to fit the post-WW2 Zionist narrative, yet the case of “The Third Wave” shows that such methods, even when rather crudely applied and with limited dedication as seen here, can work.
 What is needed is a powerful personality to hold it together and, as in Ron Jones’s case, not quit.

 For years I kept a strange secret.
 I shared this silence with two hundred students.
 Yesterday I ran into one of those students.
 For a brief moment it all rushed back.